threader/PC-Tuning/docs/physical-setup.md

 - Set a static all-core frequency & voltage for the CPU.
 Variation in hardware clocks can introduce jitter due to the frequency transitions of cores [[1](https://developer.amd.com/wordpress/media/2013/12/PerformanceTuningGuidelinesforLowLatencyResponse.pdf)].

-    - Configure load-line calibration to minimize voltage fluctuation under load
+    - Configure load-line calibration to minimize voltage fluctuation under load (try to aim for a flat line), this setting varies between motherboards so do your own research

 - Disable [Virtualization](https://en.wikipedia.org/wiki/Desktop_virtualization) & [IOMMU](https://en.wikipedia.org/wiki/Input%E2%80%93output_memory_management_unit) if applicable, it can cause differences in latency for memory access [[1](https://developer.amd.com/wordpress/media/2013/12/PerformanceTuningGuidelinesforLowLatencyResponse.pdf), [2](https://www.intel.com/content/www/us/en/developer/articles/technical/optimizing-computer-applications-for-latency-part-1-configuring-the-hardware.html)].

-- Disable [Active State Power Management](https://en.wikipedia.org/wiki/Active_State_Power_Management) & any other power saving features you can locate in BIOS.
+- Disable [ASPM/Active State Power Management](https://en.wikipedia.org/wiki/Active_State_Power_Management) & any other power saving features you can locate in BIOS.

 - Disable unnecessary devices such as the Wireless LAN Controller, Bluetooth, unused USB controllers & unused PCI ports.
 They saturate interrupt request lines which can be viewed with ``msinfo32`` in the ``Hardware Resources > IRQs`` section.